 76 Close-up of rib bones flying into the air.
 (16:46)

 77 Close-up of the skull being shattered.
 (16:47)

 78 Close-up of rib bones being shattered.
 (16:48)

 79 Close-up of shattering bone.
 (16:49)

 80 Close-up of the skull being shattered.
 (16:50)

 81 Medium shot of a tapir falling to the right.
 (16:50)

 Whereas shot 68, I think, represents Moonwatcher contemplating cause and effect and how the new tool can be used to kill a tapir, I believe this shot is intended to represent the actual killing, even though this is followed by another shot of Moonwatcher celebrating his epiphany.

-One must also pay attention to the fact that with the appearance of the monolith we had the background flipped in reverse, and now once again we have this reverse orientation with the fall of the beast, though these are obviously different shots.
+One must also pay attention to the fact that with the appearance of the monolith we had the background flipped in reverse, and now once again we have this reverse orientation with the fall of the beast, though shots 68 and 81 are obviously different shots.

 82 Low shot of Moonwatcher as he finishes shattering the bones, tosses the one he holds into the air, and reaches down to pick up the remnants of the bones.
 (16:54)